 2016-05-17

-How to build a home in a place called nowhere?
-Filmmaker Lieven Corthouts decided to stay in one of the toughest places on earth and make this camp his home.
+KAKUMA - How do you build a home in a place called nowhere?
+Filmmaker Lieven Corthouts decided to stay in one of the harshest places on earth and make this camp his home.

-Kakuma refugee camp, built in the middle of the Turkana desert (Kenya), is the fastest growing city in the region.
-Many of its new arrivals are children sent out of conflict zones by their parents.
-Against all odds, these children grab all opportunities in the camp to rebuild their life.
-While waiting for her mother to return from South Sudan, Nyakong (8) starts to go to school.
-Slowly she creates a new home in the camp.
-At the age of 17, teenagers like Claude and Khadijo consequently compete for international scholarships, get a job, even build their own house.
+Kakuma refugee camp, built in the middle of the Turkana desert in Kenya, is the fastest growing town in the region.
+Many of its new arrivals are children sent by their parents from conflict zones.
+Against all odds, these children seize every opportunity in the camp to rebuild their lives.
+While waiting for her mother to return from South Sudan, Nyakong (8) starts going to school.
+She is slowly building a new home in the camp.
+By the age of 17, teenagers like Claude and Khadijo are competing for international scholarships, getting jobs and even building their own homes.

 Filmmaker Lieven Corthouts decided to stay in one of the toughest places on earth and make this camp his home.
-While filming his friends for more than 4 years, he unveils the accomplishments of these strong, smart children and the true dynamics of a refugee camp.
+Filming his friends for over 4 years, he reveals the achievements of these strong, intelligent children and the true dynamics of a refugee camp.
 Can Kakuma really offer a future?
-Or is it just a waiting room, where the only option is to plan your journey to Europe?
+Or is it just a waiting room where the only option is to plan a journey to Europe?

 Team members